Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

         > *Note:* The switch host names depend on the system configuration.

+        1. Use CANU to confirm that all switches are reachable.
+Reachable switches will have their version information populated in the network version report.

+           ```bash
+           canu report network version
+           ```

+           Example output:

+           ```text
+           SWITCH            CANU VERSION      CSM VERSION
+           sw-spine-001      1.6.20             1.4
+           sw-spine-002      1.6.20             1.4
+           sw-leaf-bmc-001   1.6.20             1.4
+           sw-leaf-bmc-002   1.6.20             1.4
+           sw-cdu-001        1.6.20             1.4
+           sw-cdu-002        1.6.20             1.4
+           ```

-        1. Look in `/etc/hosts` for the management network switches on this system.
+        1. (Optional) If CANU is not available, look in `/etc/hosts` for the management network switches on this system.
 The names of all spine switches, leaf switches, leaf BMC switches, and CDU switches need to be used in the next step.

            ```bash
            ncn# grep sw- /etc/hosts